It can be a gut wrenching feeling, to start your vehicle and find smoke spewing out of the exhaust pipe.

 - Low engine oil can cause, a blown or seized engine.

-A vehicle’s engine and fuel system are crucial to the vehicles performance.
+A vehicle’s engine and fuel system, are crucial to the vehicles performance.
 Consequently, keeping them clean requires standard regular maintenance.
 This can be as simple as getting regular oil changes and; servicing the vehicle when the manual calls for it.
-Missing or prolonging oil changes (which you should learn more about) beyond their recommended changing intervals can; also lead to further contaminant issues.
+Missing or prolonging oil changes, beyond their recommended changing intervals can; also lead to further contaminant issues.

 Homemade Remedies Or Cheap Cleaners